norma13115/aisd-jse-on-the-job-11324/README.md

   - [ ] Once confirmed, delete the console.log('hello world') line.

-  - [ ] Before continuing, determine what kind of eCommerce store you would like to build.
+  - [ ] Before continuing, make sure to determine what kind of eCommerce store you would like to build.

 ## 3. **Creating the eCommerce Store Variables**